If you’re on constant lookout for new adventure and enjoy a healthy dose of adrenaline in your bloodstream, then canyoning is a must.

 Sleeping God Canyon, Thames

 Located in the dramatic Kauaeranga Valley on the Coromandel Peninsula, Sleeping God Canyon is a challenge sure to thrill even the most weathered of canyoners.
-Run by CanyoNZ, the tour features a vertical descent more than 300 metres down a steep set of waterfalls with 80 metre abseils, water slides and jumps into dark pools from up to 14 meters high.
+Run by CanyoNZ, the tour features a vertical descent more than 300 metres down a steep set of waterfalls with 80 metre abseils, water slides and jumps into dark pools from up to 14 metres high.

 Home to some of the world’s best surf and to a great canyoning adventure, Raglan is every adrenaline junkie’s dream.
 Book a trip with Raglan Rock and you’ll find yourself on one exhilarating adventure.
 Covered by native bush, Mt Karioi canyon follows a fresh water stream.
 Here, you’ll find yourself abseiling cascading waterfalls and jump over volcanic boulders and into deep pools.